GonSarrabia/Between-Artificial-and-Human-Intelligence/README.md

 jupyter notebook
 ```

-Navigate to the desired project folder and open the Jupyter notebook (`.ipynb` file) to view the materials.
+Navigate to the project folder and open the Jupyter notebook (`.ipynb` file) to view the materials.